Tiramisu-Compiler/tiramisu/README.md

 - Read the [Tutorials](tutorials/README.md).
 - Read the [Tiramisu Paper](https://arxiv.org/abs/1804.10694).
 - Subscribe to Tiramisu [mailing list](https://lists.csail.mit.edu/mailman/listinfo/tiramisu).
-- Read the compiler [internal documentation](TODO) (if you want to contribute to the compiler).
+- Read the compiler [internal documentation](https://tiramisu-compiler.github.io/doc/) (if you want to contribute to the compiler).

-## Tutorials, Tests and Documentation
-#### Run Tutorials

-To run all the tutorials, assuming you are in the build/ directory

-    make tutorials

-To run only one tutorial (tutorial_01 for example)

-    make run_tutorial_01

-This will compile and run the code generator and then the wrapper.

-#### Run Tests
+## Run Tests

 To run all the tests, assuming you are in the build/ directory